djaus2/BruceEckel.github.io/_posts/2014-10-15-finding-flow.md

 ---
 layout: post
+subtitle: Balancing Uncertainty via Concrete Projects
 title: Finding Flow
-subtitle: Balancing Uncertainty via Concrete Projects
 ---
 ![Silvrback blog image sb_float](https://silvrback.s3.amazonaws.com/uploads/8fc6d334-3a73-4099-aea0-468792efd997/Painting2_medium.png)

-**(*This post is an experiment to test a new blogging platform.* This version is just straight out of MarkdownPad into Github pages, with no intermediate static site generator)**
+**(*This post is an experiment to test a new blogging platform.* This version is just straight out of MarkdownPad into Github pages, with no other software on my local machine)**

 ## Balancing Uncertainty via Concrete Projects ##

 The [Reinventing Business](http://www.reinventing-business.com/) project is my "own personal Everest to climb," my project that, once I saw it, I couldn't unsee.
 It's also very unclear whether I will ever make any significant breakthroughs in that area.

 Although I do OK with uncertainty, I can't function with that much uncertainty *all* the time (or perhaps it's something one learns through experience).
-I need to balance the thing where I don't know much of anything, with something where I have a pretty good grasp,and way of figuring things out.
-One person observed that I am "looking for flow."
+I need to balance the thing where I don't know much of anything, with something where I have a pretty good grasp, and way to figure things out.
+One person observed that the latter suggests I am "looking for flow."

 I've come full circle to realize that I find flow in computer programming, and in writing about programming.
 I've also been able to promote, and at least partially finance my writing through the world of programming.
 Thus it makes sense that in my search for "balancing flow" I turn back to projects like *Thinking in Java*.
 Is there some way I can reuse *Thinking in Java* to create both flow and income?